Shared Content Block:

 The Child Health Associate/Physician Assistant (CHA/PA) Program has a long history of educational excellence, preparing physician assistants for practice in all areas of medicine.
 The PA program has had continuous ARC-PA accreditation since 1972 and is currently accredited through September 2026.

 The PA Program has gained national recognition for its curriculum in primary care medicine.
 The Program confers a Master of Physician Assistant Studies (MPAS).
-In accordance with the mission of the program, the curriculum provides comprehensive physician assistant education in primary medical care with expanded training in pediatrics and the need for service to disadvantaged, at risk and medically underserved populations.
+In accordance with the mission of the program, the curriculum provides comprehensive physician assistant education in primary care medicine with expanded training in pediatrics and the need for service to disadvantaged, at risk and medically underserved populations.
 There are specialized tracks with exciting opportunities for interdisciplinary education and clinical experiences, integrating students with others in the School of Medicine and across the campus with similar interests.

-The mission of the Child Health Associate/Physician Assistant Program is to provide comprehensive physician assistant education in primary care across the lifespan, with expanded training in pediatrics and care of the medically underserved.
+The mission of the Child Health Associate/Physician Assistant Program is to provide an innovative learning environment to educate socially conscious physician assistants dedicated to the holistic care of diverse and underserved patient populations across the lifespan with an emphasis on primary care and expanded training in pediatrics.

 The University of Colorado, School of Medicine, Physician Assistant Program will be a leading educational program with a national reputation for excellence in innovative curriculum, research and scholarship, community engagement and clinical care.